 - Research Project

-- Taught in a brand new £10 million Exercise and Sport Science Centre.
+- Taught in our bespoke Exercise and Sport Science Centre

 - Flexible programme allowing you to combine subjects